mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/retirement-microsoft-search-bing.md

 ## What's happening to SafeSearch?

 If you set the search experience for your organization to "School search," SafeSearch was set to Strict by default.
 You can ensure that your users continue to have SafeSearch set to Strict after the Microsoft Search in Bing retirement—just map www.bing.com to strict.bing.com at a network level.
-For mre details, see [Blocking adult content with SafeSearch or blocking Chat](https://support.microsoft.com/en-us/topic/blocking-adult-content-with-safesearch-or-blocking-chat-946059ed-992b-46a0-944a-28e8fb8f1814).
+For more details, see [Blocking adult content with SafeSearch or blocking Chat](https://support.microsoft.com/en-us/topic/blocking-adult-content-with-safesearch-or-blocking-chat-946059ed-992b-46a0-944a-28e8fb8f1814).

 ## Why is this announcement important?